SaraMWillis/HPC_Examples/PBS_Array_Jobs/Sample_Array_Read_Filenames/Sample_Array_Read_Filenames_Walkthrough.md

 ```
 #PBS -J 1-4
 ```
-The ```-J``` option tells PBS that you want to submit the script multiple times.
+The ```-J``` option tells PBS that you want to submit the script as an array.
 In this case, we are submitting this script four times with PBS array indices 1 through 4 (inclusive).
-For each of these jobs, we'll make use of these array indices to differentiate the input/output:
+For each of these jobs, we'll make use of the array index to differentiate the input/output:

 ```
 ### Pull filename from line number = PBS_ARRAY_INDEX
 CurrentFastaFile="$( sed "${PBS_ARRAY_INDEX}q;d" InputFiles )"
 ```
-As described in the section above, each job uses this line uses the pull the line number from ```InputFiles``` that corresponds to the array index number.
+As described in the section above, each job uses this command to pull the line number from ```InputFiles``` that corresponds to the index number.

 Finally, we print job information and a possible command that could be executed for demonstration/visualization purposes.
 ```